-Our medical PT services offer our patients natural, manual therapies that can help them heal from a number of health issues in a drug-free way that brings about long-term relief and health.
-Our staff will begin with diagnostic procedures, such as taking X-Rays, doing a CT scan, or doing an MRI.
+Our orthopedic physical therapy services offer our patients natural, manual therapies that can help them heal from a number of health issues in a drug-free way that brings about long-term relief and health.
+Our staff will begin with diagnostic procedures, such as taking digital X-Rays, doing a CT scan, or doing an MRI.
 Once we’ve pinpointed the source of your issue, we’ll create a customized treatment plan to help you heal.
 Medical physical therapy is done when the patient and team of doctors agree not to do surgery on an injury.

-Physical therapy can benefit a number of people in many ways, but the main reason it is done is to avoid surgery.
-Physical therapy can bring about increased strength in muscles, improved flexibility, better balance, increased range of motion, and more effective healing.
-You may need medical PT if you’ve been in a car accident or suffered another type of injury that left you with chronic pain or extreme discomfort.
+Orthopedic physical therapy can benefit a number of people in many ways, but the main reason it is done is to avoid surgery.
+Medical physical therapy can bring about increased strength in muscles, improved flexibility, better balance, increased range of motion, and more effective healing.
+You may need medical physical therapy if you’ve been in a car accident or suffered another type of injury that left you with chronic pain or extreme discomfort.
 Sometimes, muscles need to just be stretched, strengthened, and worked out in order to minimize pain and regain proper use, and medical physical therapy can help with that.